benstoltz/Esri_ES2015/README.md

 # ES2015 Esri ArcGIS JS API Examples

+Note: Currently using WebStorms built in Babel watcher.
+Will transition to a better workflow moving forward.

 This repo will contain examples of using ES2015 along with the ArcGIS JS Api.
 Eventually many samples from the main Esri documentation will be converted and added here.